methodik/hevnly.io/aboutus/README.md

 ### Chris (Devops) ###

 ### Leandro (PHP) ###
-Leandro is the go-to guy when it comes to PHP and anything to do with our VM.
+Leandro is the go-to guy when it comes to PHP and anything to do with our Vagrant Machine.
 He's hevnly's in-house backend guy, seamlessly juggling multiple tasks and problems which hevnly's dev team constantly throws at him.
 He's a great source of knowledge when it comes to all things software, both front-end and back-end.

 It's all good with Leandro, as long as you don't mention Boca Juniors.